-A power flow model of the Puerto Rico transmission system at voltage levels of 38kV and above was provided to the LLNL team to include the grid in some of the simulations performed.
-Models were obtained from the team at PNNL in PSS/E RAW format for the current system (2025) and the post-stabilization plan (2027-2030) system.
-A manual mapping of units in the power flow case to existing and planned units was performed to identify the connecting point of each generation unit.
-When mismatches between the status or nameplate capacity of units in the power flow model and the rest of the data gathered by the LLNL team were found, the power flow case data was superseded.
-The load present in the power flow case was used as baseline to perform a system-wide normalization and obtain load distribution factors to apply to the load time-series described in section \ref{sec:time-series}.
-Radial portions of the system with voltage level below 38kV were aggregated at the closest substation at or above 38kV.

-The status of transmission elements and loads was not modified from the values found in the power flow case.
-Transmission and load elements set as ``out-of-service'' are assumed to be non-operational due for example, to still unrepaired hurricane damage.
+Power flow models of Puerto Rico's transmission system at voltage levels of 38kV and above were obtained from the team at PNNL in PSS/E RAW format for the current system (2025) and the post-stabilization planned (2027-2030) system.
+A manual mapping of units in the power flow cases to existing and planned units was performed to identify the connection point of each generation unit.
+When mismatches between the operational status or nameplate capacity of units in the power flow models and the rest of the data gathered by the LLNL team were found, the power flow case data were superseded.
+The load data in the power flow cases were used as a baseline to perform a system-wide normalization and obtain load distribution factors to apply to the load time-series described in Section \ref{sec:time-series}.
+Radial portions of the system with voltage levels below 38kV were aggregated to the closest substation at or above 38kV.
+The status of transmission branches and loads was not modified from the values found in the power flow cases.
+Transmission branches and load elements set as ``out-of-service'' are assumed to be non-operational due, for example, to still unrepaired prior hurricane damage.